The ME TOO craze has me a bit angst. It makes a moral equivalence of rape and sexual harassment. Doing so trivializes rape.

 Here is something to ponder about sexual harassment.
 Defined it means any unwelcome verbal or physical conduct by another toward you that is of a sexual nature.

 When it occurs in the work place it violates your civil rights when made a term or condition of getting a job, keeping a job, or advancing in a job.

 It can be wolf whistle, dirty jokes you do not what to hear or a work environment that makes you sexually uncomfortable.
 It can also include, at its worse, any of the behaviors I listed as rape.

 Every woman I know can claim at least one and probably more incidents of sexual harassment.

 However, I worked almost 14 years at an agency where my boss was known to hire mainly young attractive, sexy woman.
 He didn’t hire me.
-In fact he tried to get me fired after the woman who had hired me, left the agency.
+In fact, he tried to get me fired after the woman who had hired me called him out and was fired.

 I needed my job, I loved the work I was doing, I loved most of the people I worked with.
 Moreover, he never made an inappropriate sexual advance toward me.

 At one point, he did remove $60,000 from my budget and gave it to one of his more favored programs.
 At least I think that happened.
 I reported the discrepancy to the honor committee; along with my suspicion.
 I got no feedback, the money was not returned to my program, but a new auditing procedure was put in place.

 How did he get away with all this?
 He was good at making allies, particularly among the men who held power over him.
 He was very good at getting people to talk to him and confide in him.
 I don’t know for sure, but I think that meant he had something to hold over lots of people’s heads.

 As you may have noticed, I do not hold much back.
 I just never trusted him enough to confide anything of importance.
 Moreover, in time, he came to see me as somewhat of an ally.